git-pull/website/code_explorer/django-vs-flask-2017.rst

 OK, what about JSON and REST?

-Well if it involves a database backend, you have to cover that.
+Well if it involves a database backend, that still has to be done (like above).

 Here's where is gets hairy.
-You don't really have a *de facto* python object for database results, like Django's ``QuerySet``.
-So, you're not going to have easy database backed validations in PUT and POST.
+There isn't really have a *de facto* python object for database results, like Django's :class:`~django:django.db.models.query.QuerySet`.
+So, stuff like easy database-backed validations in PUT and POST isn't covered as well.

-If you don't have an authentication system, it's also trickier to create an OAuth like token system to grant time-block'd permissions to slices of your data you want to make available.
-Stuff I'd get for free with `django-rest-framework's django-guardian integration
+Without an authentication system, it's also trickier to create an OAuth like token system to grant time-block'd permissions to slices of data to make available.
+Stuff available for free with `django-rest-framework's django-guardian integration
 <http://www.django-rest-framework.org/api-guide/permissions/#djangoobjectpermissions>`_,
-in many cases aren't covered by the contrib community at all, and you're left to StackOverflow, aka programming your own solution.
-Taking time away from you.
+in many cases aren't covered by the contrib community at all.
+Help relies on sites like StackOverflow and programming the solution in-house.
+Time is going to be spent recreating solutions to problems that are already available and published, distracting attention.

-It's also rather error-prone to program your own replacements to these things.
-You don't have the benefit over thousands of others relying on the library in production to report back if there's unexpected behavior.
-The refinment from it being around for years.
-You'll have those customer-losing bugs where something breaks and it isn't until months later you get that `Intercom`_ message that something's broke.
+It's also rather error-prone to program replacements to these things; Without the benefit over thousands of others relying on the library in production to report back if there's unexpected behavior; The refinment from it being around for years.
+It invites increased cases of customer-losing bugs where something breaks and it isn't until months later.
+When that lone `Intercom`_ message mentions something's broke, and has been for a while.

 .. _Intercom: https://www.intercom.com/